-This simple collage project was made using cardboard, scrap papers, and miscellaneous recycled materials in a green monochromatic color scheme.
+This simple collage project is made using cardboard, scrap papers, and miscellaneous recycled materials in a green monochromatic color scheme.

 This project would be perfect for Christmas, St. Patrick’s Day, Earth Day, or for just a color theory exploration.